exasim-project/NeoFOAM-WhitePaper/WhitePaper.md

 ## Developments in research software engineering

- - collaborative platforms like github and gitlab allow a more distributed and collaborative development
+ - collaborative platforms like GitHub and GitLab allow a more distributed and collaborative development
- - these platform also provide automated workflows to ensure good coding practises and testing
+ - these platforms also provide automated workflows to ensure good coding practices and testing